YongoDavid/DEMO-2024-NOVEMBER/README.md

 Landig page , Login page , Signup page, dashboard and other pages look good for now, till i am ready to make another adjustments

 NOV 05
+I am having issues hosting the TEAMS project on render , so now i am switching to vercel , i hope this works.